codingChewie/codingChewie/README.md

 ## 🐾 Wookie Code Ethos

-Loyal to the stack.
+- Loyal to the stack
-Protective of performance.
+- Protective of performance
-Will absolutely roar at bad DX.
+- Will absolutely **roar** at bad DX
+- Hairy about broken builds
+- Suspicious of unnecessary abstraction
+- Strong opinions — stronger tests